📕

 • I understand why you feel upset.
 I appreciate you bringing this to our attention.
 So, you have problems with [product] and now you can’t [repeat what the customer said], is that correct?

-Chatting scripts for out of stock items
+Chatting scripts for out-of-stock items

 • It will be back in stock [enter when].
 In the meantime, you can preorder it now and receive it as soon as it reaches our warehouse.